U.S. Route 322 in New Jersey: 1953 to present

 In the 1953 New Jersey state highway renumbering, several state highways concurrent with US 322 were removed, including Route S44, Route 51, Route 42, Route 48, and Route 55.
 The section of US 322 between former US 130 and Route 42 became state highway jurisdiction in 1955 after a state takeover.
 This portion was also designated as part of County Route 536 with the creation of the 500-series county routes in 1952.

 When the Commodore Barry Bridge opened in 1974 and replaced the ferry across the Delaware River, US 322 was moved to the new bridge approach and the former piece of the route to the ferry dock became Route 324.

 In the 1960s, plans started forming for a freeway along the US 322 corridor in Gloucester County.
 A parkway had been planned in 1932 to run from Bridgeport east to the planned Camden-Atlantic City Parkway as part of a network of such roads proposed for the Philadelphia area; however, it was never built.
 The freeway, which was planned to connect the then-proposed Commodore Barry Bridge to Route 42 in Williamstown, was projected to cost $59.6 million.
 This freeway was proposed to be incorporated into the Interstate Highway System in 1970; however, this was denied.
 By the end of the 1970s, the US 322 freeway was canceled due to the desire to use highway funds for mass transit.

-However, plans resurfaced for a freeway along the US 322 corridor in 1987, when Congressman William J. Hughes made a proposal for a road running from the New Jersey Turnpike to the Atlantic City Expressway, with access to the Route 55 freeway.
+Plans resurfaced for a freeway along the US 322 corridor in 1987, when Congressman William J. Hughes made a proposal for a road running from the New Jersey Turnpike to the Atlantic City Expressway, with access to the Route 55 freeway.
 This proposal was never built though.

-In 1995, the New Jersey Turnpike Authority planned to build a toll road between the Commodore Barry Bridge and the Atlantic City Expressway, connecting with I-295, the New Jersey Turnpike, and Route 55.
+In 1995, the New Jersey Turnpike Authority announced plans to build a toll road between the Commodore Barry Bridge and the Atlantic City Expressway, connecting with I-295, the New Jersey Turnpike, and Route 55.
 This proposal resulted from increased traffic volume on US 322 after the completion of Interstate 476 in Pennsylvania.
 However, this proposal was soon canceled due to the possible destruction it would cause to residences, businesses, and the environment.

 The Cardiff Circle along US 40/US 322 at CR 563 and CR 608 in Egg Harbor Township was eliminated in a $3.7 million project completed in 2002.